Rams trade Alec Ogletree to Giants for two draft picks

 The veteran linebacker will collect a $7 million roster bonus on March 16, the third day of the league year.
 He will count $10 million against the salary cap this season.

-Ogletree will also have his $6 million roster bonus for next year guaranteed by being on the Giants roster on March 16 of this year.
+Ogletree will also have his $6 million roster bonus for next year guaranteed by his being on the Giants' roster on March 16.

 Casillas, the team's defensive captain the past two seasons, is not expected to return.
 Ogletree should help fill that void.

-Ogletree was signed to the extension by the Rams largely because he was a homegrown player that they liked.
+The Rams signed Ogletree to an extension largely because he was a homegrown player they liked.
 But the deal eventually bought them the flexibility to recoup draft picks through a trade.

-Another element is the desire to agree on extensions with Aaron Donald, Todd Gurley and Jared Goff, each of whom are one year apart.
+Another element is the team's desire to agree on extensions with Aaron Donald, Todd Gurley and Jared Goff, who are each a year apart.
 The Rams could make Donald the game's highest-paid defensive player this offseason.

-Ogletree compiled 502 tackles, 5.5 sacks, 6 interceptions, 42 pass deflections, 12 forced fumbles and 2 touchdowns in 67 games since being the 30th overall pick out of Georgia in 2013.
+Ogletree has compiled 502 tackles, 5.5 sacks, 6 interceptions, 42 passes defended, 12 forced fumbles and 2 touchdowns in 67 games since he was the 30th overall pick out of Georgia in 2013.

-His void will come mostly in the locker room, which is why a handful of his Rams teammates have already expressed shock and even frustration to social media.
-Ogletree served as a captain each of the last two seasons and had developed into the Rams' biggest emotional leader.
+His void will come mostly in the locker room, which is why a handful of his Rams teammates have already expressed shock and even frustration through social media.
+Ogletree served as a captain each of the past two seasons and had developed into the Rams' biggest emotional leader.

 ESPN's Jordan Raanan and Alden Gonzalez contributed to this report.